joaorbrodrigues/codbot/README.md

 ## Features Implemented:

-* ✅ Collect resources inside the castle (they must be visible when you press Space twice)
+* ✅ Collects resources inside the castle (they must be visible when you press Space twice)
 * ✅ Tap the help button
 * ✅ Donations
-* ✅ Claim Gifts
+* ✅ Gifts
-* ✅ Checks if the game crashed then restarts it
+* ✅ Auto re-launch if the game crashes
+* ✅ Re-positioning if the bot gets lost
-* ✅ Gather (if you have free marches)
+* ✅ Gather a selected resource (see setup.py > gathering_target)

 ## Backlog:

-* ☑️ Gather all types of resources
 * ☑️ Training
 * ☑️ Checking notifications before opening menus (just alliance menu missing)
 * ☑️ Reading and claiming emails